Trekking in Nepal during January

 Do I still need Trekking permits?

 Yes, you will need trekking permits throughout the year.
 It is available in Kathmandu and Pokhara.
-You are also advised to have proper travel insurance that covers helicopter evacuation in case of illness, accident, natural calamity, or political uprising.
+You are also advised to have proper travel insurance covering helicopter evacuation in case of illness, accident, natural calamity, or political uprising.

-January 2019: It snowed in the areas of Eastern Himalayas on the 1st and on the 3rd of January.
+January 2019: It snowed in Eastern Himalayas on the 1st and on the 3rd of January.
 January 2019 experienced a good amount of rainfall and snowfall like it use to two decades or more ago.